frlequ/homeassistant-mojelektro/README.md

 This is an updated version of the custom component for integrating electric utility meter data into Home Assistant.
 It no longer requires a local certificate to access Moj Elektro but utilizes a **new API** service provided by Informatika.si.

 ![Screenshot of a Moj Electro in Home Assistant using Apex Chart Card.](/assets/energy.jpg)
+<sub> *Example of Moj Elektro API using Apex Chart Card.
+You can find yaml in https://github.com/frlequ/mojelektro-apex-chart </sub>